Skip to content

 The Egan Drive and Vanderbilt Hill Road intersection is a key part of the traffic circulation in the Lemon Creek area for a high number of residents and is the primary route for commercial traffic to and from the Lemon Creek industrial area.
 This 3-way “T” intersection has a history of elevated crash rates related to signalized turning movements across the major traffic lanes on Egan Drive.

-This project is intended to reduce the incidence of rear‐end, angle, and sideswipe crashes for the southbound Egan thru lanes by converting them to continuous green lanes with no conflicting movements.
+This project will reduce the incidence of rear‐end, angle, and sideswipe crashes for the southbound Egan thru lanes by converting them to continuous green lanes with no conflicting movements.
 Reductions to crashes in the northbound Egan direction may also result since the traffic signal controller will be better able to optimize for gaps, considering one direction of traffic instead of two.
 Thereby reducing the number of vehicles forced into the dilemma zone during signal max‐outs.

 • Improved Safety: Channelization of left-turn vehicles from Vanderbilt Hill Road will reduce the potential for angle crashes